 \subsection{Formalism}

 The production of di-$J/\psi$ through the double-parton scattering (DPS) processes~\cite{Aaij:2020fnh} suggests that the $J/\psi$ pairs are mainly produced by separate $J/\psi$ production processes.
 Thus, it is natural to consider both direct $J/\psi$ productions and feed-down contributions from other heavier charmonium productions which can contribute to the di-$J/\psi$ spectrum.
-Since the charmonium exchanges are highly suppressed and the light meson exchanges are forbidden at leading order in the di-charmonium scatterings we are left with the multi-gluon interactions.
+Since the charmonium exchanges are highly suppressed and the single pion exchange is forbidden at the leading order chiral expansion, we are left with the multi-gluon interactions.
 A successful phenomenology describing such a dynamic process is the so-called Pomeron exchange model and it may play a leading role in this special case.

-It should be mentioned that Ref.~\cite{Du:2020bqj} implemented the unitarity and causality constraints to investigate the coupled-channel effects arising from the $J/\psi$-$J/\psi$, $J/\psi$-$\psi(2S)$, and $J/\psi$-$\psi(1D)$ channels.
+It should be mentioned that Ref.~\cite{Dong:2020nwy} implemented the unitarity and causality constraints to investigate the coupled-channel effects arising from the $J/\psi$-$J/\psi$, $J/\psi$-$\psi'$, and $J/\psi$-$\psi(1D)$ channels.
 By assuming that the vector charmonium scatterings are driven by a separable short-distance potential the di-$J/\psi$ spectrum can be fitted by pole structures which are dynamically generated.
 However, it is not clear what would be the origin of such a short-distance potential.

 In our approach we stress that it is crucial to understand the mechanism accounting for the $J/\psi$-$J/\psi$ interactions.
 Therefore, instead of assuming an effective potential for the charmonium interactions, we explicitly study the origin of the dynamics for the near threshold vector charmonium scatterings.
 We state in advance that the Pomeron exchange dynamics can naturally explain the di-$J/\psi$ spectrum.
 Moreover, there are novel dynamic features arising from the Pomeron exchange mechanism in the two vector charmonium scatterings.